 Let's get into the festive mood and liven up the atmosphere by decorating our homes.
 You can definitely find and purchase decorations for Eid through online shopping.
 However, you can also make your own decorations by doing some research online and following tutorials on online platforms like YouTube.
-Some decoration examples are Ramadan paper banners, origami star and crescent moon, and door hangers.
+Some decoration examples are Ramadan paper banners, origami stars and crescent moon, and door hangers.
 Awaken the artsy side of your family and be sure to make everyone at home participate in this lovely activity!

 What's more fun than playing games?
 Playing games is the best activity to do with your family, especially those who love competition.
 However, it may be difficult to choose the best games that are both fun and enriching for our children.
 It is also hard to keep them away from their mobile phones and tablets.
 Let us take this opportunity to bring back classic games that can enrich our children without the use of mobile phones or tablets.

 Who will be the ultimate winner?

 Getting in touch with our family is essential during this pandemic, especially on Eid al-Fitr.
 However, even with the pandemic restriction being lifted traveling far due to time constraints might still be a problem.
 That does not mean that we should cut off or avoid talking to our extended family members who are not living with us.
 Instead, we should always stay in touch with them and constantly keep a lookout for each other.
 These days, tightening bonds (silaturahim) between the family could be done just by having a simple video call.
 This has made the process of tightening bonds virtually between the family easier.
 You could ring each member of your family and have a group conversation with them through group video calls with ease.